gavinsawyer/ngx-firebase-web-authn/apps/demo/README.md

 ## @ngx-firebase-web-authn/demo
-An Angular Firebase extension for authentication with WebAuthn passkeys.
+An unofficial AngularFire extension for authentication with WebAuthn passkeys.

-A demo of ngx-firebase-web-authn.
-Online at https://ngx-firebase-web-authn.web.app.
+### Deprecated: This project is now [FirebaseWebAuthn](https://github.com/gavinsawyer/firebase-web-authn) version 9.